2023 Comic-Con Art Show

 The Comic-Con Art Show is open to the public... you do not need a badge to come in and enjoy, or purchase artwork.
-You'll find an eclectic and beautiful selection of items in Comic-Con's Art Show.
+However, everyone entering the Art Show is expected to comply with all Terms and Conditions expected of our attendees.

-You’ll see numerous original drawings, paintings, sculptures, and pieces of jewelry -or even more unusual items, all created and displayed by professional and amateur artists.
+You’ll see numerous original drawings, paintings, sculptures, pieces of jewelry, and more “unusual” items, all created and displayed by professional and amateur artists.
+In 2022, more than 700 items were sold by the 98 artists exhibiting in the Comic-Con Art Show.

-If you want to add something to your collection, many of the pieces are offered for sale by Silent Auction* or Quick-Sale.
+If you want to add something to your collection, many of the pieces are offered for purchase by Silent Auction* or Quick-Sale.

 Bidder numbers and Art Show information can be obtained from the administration table inside the Art Show.
-You must be 18 or older and have legal identification to purchase artwork, and payments may be made with cash, check, Visa, or MasterCard.
+You must be 18 or older and have legal identification to purchase artwork, and payments may be made with cash or a credit card.

 The Art Show also displays the nominated books and comics for this year’s Will Eisner Comic Industry Awards.
 Come and see the best new works of the year!

-For your convenience, the Art Show is open two hours after the Exhibit Floor closes on Thursday, Friday, and Sunday to make it easier to bid on or pick up your art after the show.
+For your convenience, the Art Show is open one hour after the Exhibit Floor closes on Thursday, Friday, and Sunday to make it easier to bid on or pick up your art.

 Saturday: 9:00 AM–6:00 PM